gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 ---

-## Step 2: Trust the Devices from your Azure Sphere Tenant
+## Step 2: Trust all devices in your Azure Sphere Tenant

 We need to tell Azure IoT Central to trust all devices in your Azure Sphere Tenant.